Prince Harry and Meghan Markle are engaged

 London (CNN)Britain's Prince Harry and American actor Meghan Markle are engaged, according to a statement from Kensington Palace.
 The wedding will take place in spring 2018.

 "Prince Harry has informed Her Majesty The Queen and other close members of his family.
-Prince Harry has also sought and received the blessing of Ms. Markle's parents," Kensington Palace announced in a statement on Twitter.
+Prince Harry has also sought and received the blessing of Ms. Markle's parents," the royal household announced in a statement on Twitter.

 The pair became engaged earlier this month and will live at Nottingham Cottage at Kensington Palace, the statement continued.